Dudeștii Noi: Roman Catholic

 The first rectory was founded in 1334.
 The church was built in 1750–1751 and is one of the oldest Swabian churches in Banat.
 Patron saint of the church is Saint Wendelin.
 In 1761, the Archdiocese of Neubeschenowa was founded, and Father Titzer was appointed archpriest.
 The new archdiocese consisted of 28 parishes, with about 13,000 parishioners.
 Since 1754, it has observed the religious holidays of Saint Wendelin of Trier, Saint Roch of Montpellier, Saint John of Nepomuk, Saint Quirinus of Tegernsee and the Sacred Heart of Jesus.
 The first organ was bought in 1764 for 150 guilders.
 The church bell was cast in Graz, and in 1767, the church was equipped with the clock in its tower.
 In 1774, as the number of parishioners increased significantly, the extension and renovation of the church was approved, and a new tower was built.
 A chapel dedicated to Saint Roch was built in the middle of the new cemetery in 1844; the first cemetery in Dudeștii Noi was consecrated in 1751.

 Orthodox

-The Orthodox church dedicated to Saint Demetrius of Thessaloniki was built in 1970.
+An Orthodox church dedicated to Saint Demetrius of Thessaloniki was built in 1970.
 The church has become too small for the growing number of Orthodox, so in 2021 construction began on a new Orthodox church in Dudeștii Noi.